Riley-Py/UWaterloo-Work/SCI 238/Chapter 5 - Light & Matter Reading Messages from the Cosmos/Learning from Light.md

 	- Measured from shifts in wavelengths of spectral lines

 ### Measuring the Shift
-- The amount of blueshift (moving towards you) or redshift (moving away from you)
+- The amount of blueshift (moving towards you) or redshift (moving away from you) tells us an object's speed toward or away from us
+- Only tells about an object's motion toward or away from us